-Tobias is the Managing Principal – Hawke's Bay for Spicers Portfolio Management.
-Spicers Portfolio Management is part of the AMP (NZ) group of businesses.
+Tobias is a Hawke's Bay Financial Adviser and also Head of Wealth Management for AdviceFirst.
+AdviceFirst is a nationwide financial services firm and is part of the AMP (NZ) group of businesses.

 Born and educated in Hawke's Bay, Tobias has worked in financial services and banking since 1999 both in New Zealand and the United Kingdom, before returning to Hawke’s Bay in 2007.
 Tobias is married to Jane and has three school-aged children.